Optical Power

 Focusing Power

-For this meaning, it is recommended to use a term like focusing power, dioptric power or refractive power rather than optical power in order to avoid the possible confusion with the energy per unit time (see above).
+For this meaning, it is recommended to use a term like focusing power, dioptric power or refractive power rather than optical power to avoid the possible confusion with the energy per unit time (see above).
 Qualitatively, what is meant is the ability of an optical element (for example, a lens or a microscope objective, which is a combination of several lenses) to focus light.
 Quantitatively, the focusing power is the reciprocal of the focal length of the device, and its units are inverse meters (m−1), also called diopters (dpt).
 The article on focal length contains many more details.

 More to Learn